CoderDev-bit/RPC_Simulator/Engineering Process/Design.md

 1. Initialize all counters and stats.
 2. While stop condition is **false**:
     1. Determine **Player A** and **Player B** moves based on their selected strategy.
-    2. Compare moves to determine **winner, loser, or tie**.
+    2. Compare moves to determine the **winner, loser, or tiers**.
-    3. Update statistics:
+    3. Update enabled real time and report statistics:
         - **Win count, win rate, streaks, RPC usage, total games played**.
-    4. Update **real-time stats display** (if enabled).
-    5. Update **win rate bar animation**.
+    4. Update **win rate bar animation**.
-    6. If stop condition met or user ends test, break loop.
+    5. If stop condition met or user ends test, break loop.
-3. When loop ends, proceed to **Report**.
+3. When loop ends, proceed to **4.
+Report**.

 #### **4. Display Report**
-1. Show a table with:
+1. Display pnlReport and show a table with:
-    - Two columns (Player A, Player B).
+    - Constant two columns (Player A, Player B).
-    - Rows for each selected statistic.
+    - Variable rows for each selected report statistic.
 2. Display **Retest** and **Quit** buttons.
 3. If **Retest** clicked, return to **Configuration**.
 4. If **Quit** clicked, exit the program.